Bing was a German toy company founded in 1863 in Nüremberg, Germany by

 Bing's 'OO' gauge at 4mm scale became a British standard, larger than the 3.5mm scale on the same gauge of

 track favoured elsewhere.
-The company was initially named Gebruder Bing (Gebruder translates to brothers
+The company was initially named Gebrüder Bing (Gebrüder translates to brothers

 in German) but Ignatz Bing died in 1918 at the age of 79, and the company was renamed Bing Werke